 Hey there!
 My name is Vilim, I’ve been creating 3D models and pixel art since 2014.
 I learnt modeling in Blender and first started creating Minecraft models for the Placeable Items mod.
 Since then, I’ve worked with numerous Minecraft servers and Minecraft Marketplace partners including BlockWorks, Gamemode One and Spark Squared, where I am currently employed.
-I recently decided to make a series of tips on Twitter for Minecraft modelers and texture artists.
+In 2019, I decided to make a series of tips on Twitter for Minecraft modelers and texture artists.
 I was motivated both by the wish to spread my knowledge and the fact that I didn’t have an easy time developing this skill due to the lack of resources on the topic.
-The response has so far been overwhelmingly positive, which is why I want to continue publishing these for as long as I have something to say and people who wish to read it.
+The response was overwhelmingly positive, which is why I continued the series until I covered all the topics I wanted to in this format.
 I hope you enjoy these and find them helpful!

 0 – Software Choice